 As organisers of the conference, we have a shared background in, enjoyment of and commitment to creative practice and the opening of spaces be they academic or creative to as many people as possible.
 Alongside this we all currently work in academia; teaching and researching creative media-related topics.
 Although that places the team in a position of privilege, we can attend conferences, travel and are supported through the traditional systems of university interest, we are also very aware that this is not the case universally.
 We are aware that as indicated earlier conferences can be a problematic environment and one which can be unwelcoming to those not within the environs of the fully supported hierarchical, HE structures.
 We also acknowledge that they can be hostile to groups perceived to be in the minority and with these aspects in mind we set out to initially use technological solutionism and personal experience as indicators of a more positive approach.

 As this article will demonstrate, the implications of this first event that we named Communities and Communication were far reaching, and very much determined our current interest and further projects.
 The subsequent editions of the event, and the Special Issue which have stemmed from the original conference is the basis for our analysis and reflection in this article and in wider terms of developing our understanding of and approaches to building supportive spaces for sharing practice research.
-In this article we consider the challenges that are the status and legitimacy of practice-research, dissemination practices, and the role of interdisciplinary events.
+In this article we consider the challenges that are the status and legitimacy of practice research, dissemination practices, and the role of interdisciplinary events.
 That interdisciplinary work can border arts and academia, communities, connections within and between different groups (including building links between creative community’s, audiences and academia) means that there are a range of approaches and needs within that contributing and participating group that need to be considered.
 Finally, we offer a closer evaluation of the event, which takes the form of a case study through which we explore the lessons learned as we moved forwards to the second iteration of the event which we created as a hybrid event using the lessons learned from the online only nature of our inaugural programme.

 A Critical Reflection on Hybrid spaces